OHI-Science/OHI-website/content/news/projecting_spatial_data.md

 # 389.3 million
 ```

-<caption>Global summation of values (tonnes) in Mollweide projection of commercial landings data</caption>
+<center>Global summation of values (tonnes) in Mollweide projection of commercial landings data</center>

 ```console
                                sum
 commercial_landings_2017 389271065
 ```

 389 million tonnes is a much higher value than the ~87 million value calculated with the raw data!!!
 Reprojecting the data impacted the values to a significant degree.